kubernetes/kubernetes/docs/proposals/user-namespace.md

 has been added which will default the user namespace to host when a pod is using features that require host namespaces (see defaulting scenarios described in the design below).
-This proposal is building on the experimental work.
+This proposal is building on the experimental work as phase 2 experimental support with the goal of fixing the current known issues.

 ### Known Issues